kwaldenphd/python-intro/README.md

 ## Additional exercises

 <blockquote>Q7:  Write a program that asks the user to think of a month and then enter the number of days in that month.
 Your program should then compute the number of minutes in the month, and report the result.
-Answer to this question includes program + comments that document process and explain your code.<blockquote>
+Answer to this question includes program + comments that document process and explain your code.</blockquote>

 <blockquote>Q8: Write a program that prompts the user to enter a temperature in Fahrenheit, and reports the equivalent temperature in Celsius.
 Answer to this question includes program + comments that document process and explain your code.</blockquote>